aneeshafedo/Templates/Connector-Templates/sfdc_templates/sfdc_record_to_ghseet/README.md

 2. In the search bar enter Google Sheets.
 3. Then select Google Sheets API and click Enable button.
 4. Complete OAuth Consent Screen setup.
 5. Click Credential tab from left side bar.
-In the displaying window click Create Credentials button Select OAuth client Id.
+In the displaying window click `Create Credentials` button and select `OAuth client Id`.
 6. Fill the required field.
 Add https://developers.google.com/oauthplayground to the Redirect URI field.
 7. Get clientId and secret.
 Put it on the config(Config.toml) file.
 8. Visit https://developers.google.com/oauthplayground/